 And Sony Imageworks, that did the animation and did those amazing effects, they're good with that stuff.
 They've done movies with large scale creatures before and they've done a lot of water effects in the past, so they were primed for it.
 And there's a thing with people who work in animation, where they just love a challenge.
 So, if you tell them this is what's going to be hard about the movie, they get excited.
 They lean in and there's a spirit right now in this industry where people are always trying to push further.
 You see a movie like Spider-Verse with this incredible look that it has or Mitchells vs. the Machines or you just see an animated movie that is huge in scope, you want to rise to the occasion.
 It's a very exciting time to be in animation.

-I have to ask you about Blue, who is so, so, so cute.
-What was the process of dreaming Blue up and then bringing him to life?
+I have to ask you about Blue, who is so cute.
+Where did the idea for Blue come from, and what the process of bringing him to life?

 Is The Sea Beast something you could see doing more of at Netflix, telling more stories within this world?

-Williams: It's nice that people seem to be wanting more from this world, which I'm blown away by.
+It's nice that people seem to be wanting more from this world, which I'm blown away by.
 On some level, I'm so exhausted from the experience of making this one [that] it's hard to get my head around making another one.
-But, as I said, it is a very complete and comprehensive world that perhaps could be explored.
+But it is a very complete and comprehensive world that perhaps could be explored.
 The Gwen Batterbie character — the witch, as the kids referred to her — seems to invite a mythic aspect to the story that could open up new avenues, possibly.
-It's an entire world that we've begun to articulate.
-And who knows where that could take us?
+It's an entire world that we've begun to articulate, and who knows where that could take us?